limbo666/DesktopFences/README.md

 -  **Added**:  Sound on custom message box appearance.

  ## 2.5.1.40
--  **Fixed**: Bug on `Start with Windows`.
+-  **Fixed**: 🐛Bug on `Start with Windows`.
 The program now displays shortcuts correctly https://github.com/limbo666/DesktopFences/issues/6
--  **Fixed**: Bug with `Options` and `About` screen that misplaced controls on scaled displays https://github.com/limbo666/DesktopFences/issues/5
+-  **Fixed**: 🐛 Bug with `Options` and `About` screen that misplaced controls on scaled displays https://github.com/limbo666/DesktopFences/issues/5
 -  **Added**: Function to display fences which are saved out of screen bounds (restored from other systems).

  ## 2.5.1.42
--  **Fixed**: Bug on `Portal Fences` created by misuse of FileSystemWatcher.
+-  **Fixed**: 🐛 Bug on `Portal Fences` created by misuse of FileSystemWatcher.
 The program now updates target files as renamed, removed. https://github.com/limbo666/DesktopFences/issues/3
 -  **Added**: Context menu items for `Portal Fences` and items.
 Now user is able to copy target file path or shortcut destination path and open `Portal Fence` target folder from right click.

  ## 2.5.1.58 Release 6